 - 2 pounds boneless, skinless chicken thighs, cut long way in ½

 In a small prep bowl, sprinkle the Aleppo pepper with 1 tbsp of warm water, stir and set aside.

 In a large bowl, add the Skyr (1 cup will be just slightly less than 2 containers.
-Save what’s left over to use for the vinaigrette) 3 Tbsp olive oil, red wine vinegar, tomato paste, salt and pepper.
+Save what’s left over to use for the vinaigrette) 3 Tbsp olive oil, red wine vinegar, tomato paste, the Aleppo pepper and warm water mixture, and the salt and pepper.
 Whisk until well combined.
 Stir in clementine juice, garlic and half of the clementine slices.

 Then slice chicken thighs, along the longer side, into 2 pieces.
 (You’ll be tempted to cut off the odd pieces hanging off, but don’t because you’ll thread it on the kabob.)
 Add the chicken to the bowl and toss in the marinade until well coated.
 Place the second half of the sliced clementines slices over the chicken.
 Cover and chill for at least 1 hour or overnight.

 When ready to cook, discard the garlic and the clementines and remove the chicken pieces from the bowl.
 Wipe excess marinade from the chicken with paper towels.

 Place the pieces lengthwise, stretching them out.
 Thread the chicken pieces on to skewers, 2-3 pieces each.
 (3 if they are smaller pieces, 2 if they are bigger)

 Preheat the oven to 375°F. Heat 2 Tbsp of olive oil in a large frying pan, over medium heat.
 Sauté kabobs, 6 minutes turning after the first side is brown (about halfway through).
 Transfer to a baking sheet and cook in the oven for another 8-9 minutes.

 - 6 tablespoons clementine juice (you can use orange or ruby red grapefruit instead)